ninetales/github-101/README.md

 git merge main
 ```

-4. If any conflicts arrises during the merge of main to chosen branch, you might have to solve them manually and then stage them, then commit the changes.
+4. If any conflicts arrises during the merge of main to chosen branch, you might have to solve them manually and then commit the changes.

 ```
 git add .